hissohathair/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Material for the April 2014 Data Scientist's Toolbox Coursera course.
+Material for the June 2014 Data Scientist's Toolbox Coursera course.